firery19/centauransahead-/README.md

-Put .mod file outside out the centauransahead file
+Copy and put .mod file outside out the centauransahead file